A KL-regularization Framework for Learning to Plan with Adaptive Priors: Method

 Given these considerations, we propose PO-MPC: a MBRL generalizing RL framework based on MPPI.
 The general algorithm pseudocode for PO-MPC training is presented in Algorithm \ref{alg:pompc-main}.
 Following TD-MPC2's world model, previous approaches share a learned neural network \textbf{sampling policy}, $\pi_{\theta_{s}}$, and the \textbf{bootstrap action value function} $Q^{\pi_{\theta_s}}_{\theta_Q}$, which are respectively used for biasing trajectory sampling and estimating the return of the trajectory beyond the horizon \footnote{Details on the implementation of MPPI and training of the bootstrapping action-value function can be found in Appendix~\ref{app:implementation_details}.}.
 However, they all differ in how the learned sampling policy is updated.
 KL-regularized RL is a field of study that trains a policy to maximize its action-value function while regularizing the policy by minimizing the reverse KL-divergence to a second policy prior $\pi_p$.
 This regularization effect is modulated through a hyperparameter $\lambda$.
 In the following, we explain the main features of PO-MPC, being summarized as: \textbf{1)} Learning the sampling policy via KL-regularized RL, \textbf{2)} using a learned intermediate prior to represent the planning policy, which \textbf{3)} can be trained through different losses.

-\textbf{Sampling policy learning via KL-regularized RL.} Given a state encoder $z=h_{\theta_h}(s)$ and a policy prior $\pi_p$, KL-regularized Reinforcement Learning considers the following goal in our framework:
+\textbf{Sampling policy learning via KL-regularized RL.} Given a state encoder $z=h_{\theta_h}(s)$ and a policy prior $\pi_p$, our framework considers the following objective:

 where $\mathrm{KL}$ represents the Kullback-Liebler (KL) divergence between the policy and a prior distribution.
 The overall goal is to approximate, through the learned policy $\pi_{\theta_s}(\cdot\mid z_t)$, the distribution of trajectories generated by the prior policy $\pi_{p}(\cdot\mid z_t)$ reweighted by their exponential expected return.
-This is especially useful when prior policies are known that are likely to come across high-return regions in the state space, a promising trust region to explore around.
-As detailed in~\citep{levine2018reinforcement} for uniform policy priors, objective~\ref{eq:traj_kl_reg} turns into the following step-wise objective:
+This is especially useful when prior policies are known that are likely to come across high-return regions in the state space, thus providing a promising trust region to explore around.
+As detailed in~\citep{levine2018reinforcement} for uniform policy priors, the objective in Equation~\ref{eq:traj_kl_reg} turns into the following step-wise objective:

-where $d^\pi$ is the normalized state frequency visitation under the policy $\pi_{\theta_s}$, and $Q^{\pi,\lambda}_{\tilde\theta_Q}$ is the KL-regularized action value function, which accounts for the expected return and the reverse KL divergence between the learned and the prior policy accumulated until the end of the episode.
+where $Q^{\pi,\lambda}_{\tilde\theta_Q}$ is the KL-regularized action value function, which accounts for the expected return and the reverse KL divergence between the learned and the prior policy accumulated until the end of the episode.
 Then, the recursive Bellman equation for $Q^{\pi,\lambda}_{\tilde\theta_Q}$ is:

 Note that $\lambda$ controls how close to the prior policy we want the sampling policy to be, which is enforced through Equations~\ref{eq:prelim_policy_loss} and~\ref{eq:prelim_Q_targets}.